athiphat67/KiboTeamSENSUAY/README.md

 -   **Purich Ampawa** - AI Machine Learning Model, Path Planning & Navigation
 -   **Theepop Rattanasubsiri** - Dataset Preparer for AI Machine Learning, Path Planning & Navigation

+## 🚀 Kibo-RPC 6th Mission Overview
+**Mission Brief: The Space Treasure Hunt**

+For Kibo-RPC #6, competitors will be given an exciting simulated mission: "Space pirates have hidden treasure in the Kibo module, and the astronauts have clues but don't know the exact location."
+Participating teams will need to write programs to control the Astrobee free-flying robot, a robot actually used on the ISS, to complete the following tasks:

+- **Explore the Area:** Astrobee must move to designated observation points throughout the Kibo module, where fake treasures may be scattered.
+- **Collect Data and Report:** Record data and report findings at each explored point.
+- **Analyze Clues:** Use clues provided by astronauts during the competition to identify the true treasure's location.
+- **Search and Photograph:** Travel to the true treasure's location and take a confirmation photo.
+- **Activate Signal**: Activate a light signal to inform the astronauts of the treasure's location, completing the mission.

 Project overview:
     we split the whole project into 3 parts.
     First part is Path planning.
 In this part we search for the best route for saving time.